EU's Almunia sees closure of one Spanish bank

 Capital flight from Spanish banks has reached euro lifetime record levels, with a net outflow of 66 billion euros in March, the most recent month for which figures are available.

-That was before the government’s sudden, fumbled nationalization of teetering lender Bankia.
+That was before the government’s sudden, fumbled nationalization of teetering lender Bankia (BKIA.MC).

 For a link to Almunia's interview on Insider TV, please click on r.reuters.com/qej78s